jakubrohleder/angular-jsonapi/README.md

 ## Model

-After performing `$jsonapi.addModel(schema, synchronizer);` the model factory is accesible by return `$jsonapi.getModel(schema.type);`.
+After performing `$jsonapi.addFactory(schema, synchronizer);` the model factory is accesible by return `$jsonapi.getModel(schema.type);`.
 The easiest way to use it is to create `angular.factory` for each model and then inject it to your controllers.

 All in all configuration of the factory for novels can look like this: